mattpannella/pupdate/README.md

 #### Disable Asset Downloading
 Set `config.download_assets` to `false` in your settings file, if you'd like to supply your own BIOS and arcade rom files

+#### Preserve Custom Images
+If you have custom images set for your cores, you can use this option to preserve them during the update process.
+Set `config.preserve_images` to `true` in your settings file, or use `-i` as a command line parameter

 #### Github Personal Access Token
 If you're running up against the rate limit on the github api, you can provide your personal access token to the updater via the settings.